bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 **4. The Community Sovereignty Mandate (The Community Key)**

-Local community acts as high-level authority and holder of the "Community Key".
+State Governor acts as high-level authority and holder of the "State Governor's Key".
 - Strategic Veto: Final say on corporate leases—blocks predatory or high-automation deals.
 - Legacy Oversight: Ensures alignment with 99-year loop.
 - Zero Burden: No daily admin—focus on governance and 80% direct rent flow.

 **5. The Symmetry of Power ("No" vs. "Yes" Protocol)**

-- Definite "No" (Community Exit): Absolute right to disengage on bad-faith overreach—triggers protective dissolution.
+- Definite "No" (State Exit): Absolute right to disengage on bad-faith overreach—triggers protective dissolution.
 - Conditional "Yes" (Consensus Guardrail): "Yes" for development needs Fiduciary + Local Official concurrence.
 - Conflict Resolution: Red flags trigger 10-day mediation.
 - Neutral Tiebreaker: Legacy Admin votes only if action aligns with human labour protection and fiduciary safety.

 **B. Agency Charter and Dissolution**

-- Pre-Ignition: NUPALTA-NG represented by Architect until Phase 1 funding or licensing starts—then shifts to Tier-1 law firm.
+- Pre-Ignition: NUPALTA-NG represented by nominated Provisional Administrator.
 - Sunset Provision: Dissolves after all Community Trust boards seated—oversight to locals.
-One Legacy Admin stays for tie-breaks.
+One Legacy Administrator stays for tie-breaks.

 **C. Gridlock Elimination Mandate**